lakefox/ixo/README.md

 i.sign(0, "0 password");
 ```

-With the read function you can decrypt a block anywhere on the chain
+With the read function you can decrypt a signed block anywhere on the chain.
 ``` javascript
 console.log(i.read(0, "0 password"));
 ```